-Amy completed her PhD in the summer of 2021.
-She is now working part-time at AECC University College alongside private practice.
+Amy completed her PhD in the summer of 2021, when she joined AECC University College as a lecturer.

-With Dr Michelle Holmes, Amy is also working on the CRUNCh study, developing recommendations for a new chiropractic Practice-Based Research Network (PBRN) in the UK.
+With Dr Michelle Holmes, Amy has also worked on the CRUNCh study, developing recommendations for a new chiropractic Practice-Based Research Network (PBRN) in the UK.
 This has involved interviewing a wide range of stakeholders, including chiropractors, researchers, and leaders in the profession and in education, and conducting a realist review of PBRNs.
-The data from these will be used to make recommendations for designing, implementing, and sustaining the PBRN
+The data from these are being used in the design and implementation of this new PBRN.